KSneijders/AoE2ScenarioParser/docs/cheatsheets/datasets.md

 # Datasets

 The project currently contains multiple datasets.
-These are currently pretty basic and only contain the in-editor options.
-You can retrieve access to the datasets by importing them.
+You can get access to the datasets by importing them.

 ```py
 # Information about the conditions & effects and their attributes